mynaparrot/plugNmeet-install/README.md

 50000:60000/udp
 ```

-Make sure your Ubuntu server does not come pre-installed with apache or nginx, or else the installation will fail.
+Make sure your Ubuntu/Debian server does not come pre-installed with apache or nginx, or else the installation will fail.

-You'll need three subdomains that point to the public IP address of this Ubuntu server.
+You'll need three subdomains that point to the public IP address of this Ubuntu/Debian server.
 Example: ```plugnmeet.example.com, livekit.example.com, turn.example.com```.
 A valid email address is also required to
 generate a [Let's Encrypt](https://letsencrypt.org/) SSL certificate.